-Plasma etching ^{1,2,3,4,5} is currently widely used in the fabrication of silicon-based integrated circuits.
+PLASMA etching [1]-[5] is currently widely used in the fabrication of silicon-based integrated circuits.
 The process is used to produce high-resolution patterns in many of the thin layers of the circuits and to selectively remove masking layers; it is based on the following sequence of microscopic reaction steps.
-Electrons are accelerated by DC, RF or microwave electric fields and collide inelastically with suitable precursor molecules to produce ions, atoms, and radicals.
+Electrons are accelerated by dc, RF, or microwave electric fields (E-fields) and collide inelastically with suitable precursor molecules to produce ions, atoms, and radicals.
 A complex mixture of reactive species is produced.
 Neutral and ionic reactive species strike the surfaces that are in contact with them to form products that are volatile.

-In high density plasma processing, consequences of plasmasurface interactions are to a significant extent controlled by the incident ion fluxes and their energies.
-An electron-free spacecharge region designated as a "sheath" forms between a plasma and a contacting solid surface.
-Sheaths^{2,6} are of critical
+In high density plasma processing, consequences of plasma-surface interactions are to a significant extent controlled by the incident ion fluxes and their energies.
+An electron-free space-charge region designated as a "sheath" forms between a plasma and a contacting solid surface.
+Sheaths [2], [6] are of critical importance for plasma etching, since positive ions are accelerated toward the surface when entering

-Manuscript received February 15, 2007.
+Manuscript received February 15, 2007; revised July 12, 2007.